jinyuzu99/jekyll-podcast/README.md

 Although there are also some podcast holding solutions for Jekyll, they are difficult to use.
 And they don't have a solution to generate web pages for your podcast.

 To solve these problems, I build this configurable jekyll-podcast.
-You can host it on [GitHub](http://github.com) for free, so you can buy you a better 🎙 microphone.
+You can host it on [GitHub](http://github.com) for free, then you can buy you a better 🎙 microphone.

 ## Getting Started

-### Seting Up
+### Setting Up

 1. Download [all files](https://github.com/sayomelu/jekyll-podcast/archive/master.zip) from GitHub.
 2. Copy `podcast.xml` to your Jekyll root `/`.